sap-tutorials/Tutorials/tutorials/abap-dev-create-table/abap-dev-create-table.md

 ## Details
 ### You will learn
-How to create a table in ABAP, representing a table in your database, including an input check.
+- How to create a table in ABAP, representing a table in your database
+- How to add an input check to a field

 Tables are defined independently of the database in the ABAP Dictionary.
 When you activate the table in the Data Dictionary, the table is created in the underlying database.
-There is no need for any code to define the data in the database, nor for any vendor-specific code.
-Your database tables will be created in any database supported by the ABAP server.

 The table in this tutorial will store bank account details for customers.
-The table will have the following columns (or **fields**): `Company_name`, `account_number`, `balance`, `bank_name`, `account_category`, `city`, `last_entry`.
+The table will have the following columns (or **fields**):

-**Client-specific tables**: Tables can be cross-client or client-specific.
-Each client is a self-contained unit within an organization.
-In business terms, each client can represent a subsidiary of a company or can represent a legally independent company within a corporate group.
-For client-specific tables, the client is the first key field in the table.
-This table is client-specific.
+- `Company_name`
+- `account_number`
+- `balance`
+- `bank_name`
+- `account_category`
+- `city`
+-  `last_entry`

-For more information on database tables and their properties, see the [SAP Help Portal: Database Tables](https://help.sap.com/viewer/ec1c9c8191b74de98feb94001a95dd76/7.5.9/en-US/cf21ea43446011d189700000e8322d00.html).
+For more information on:

+- Database tables and their properties, see the [SAP Help Portal: Database Tables](https://help.sap.com/viewer/ec1c9c8191b74de98feb94001a95dd76/7.5.9/en-US/cf21ea43446011d189700000e8322d00.html)

-For more information on using the ABAP  Development Tools (ADT) editor for database tables, see the application help in ADT: click on the editor and choose `F1`.
+- Using the ABAP  Development Tools (ADT) editor for database tables, see the application help in ADT: click on the editor and choose `F1`

 ---